aditya08/aditya08.github.io/new_hugo_site/content/research.md

 <!--figcaption>Neural Network Forward Pass.</figcaption-->
 </figure>

 Deep learning is the enabling technology behind many applications that we use daily, from FaceID (Image Recognition) and Alexa (Voice Recognition) to Autopilot (Self-Driving Cars).
-All of these techologies (and many more) utilize deep learning models under the hood to solve complex optimization problems with high accuracy, in some cases, superhuman accuracy.
+All of these technologies (and many more) utilize deep learning models under the hood to solve complex optimization problems with high accuracy, in some cases, superhuman accuracy.

-Large deep learning models are trained on multi-node, multi-GPU machines and require several hours to days of training.
+Large deep learning models are trained on multi-node, multi-GPU machines and require several days of training.
 This project focuses on developing new training techniques, optimization problems, and computational kernels to improve performance.
 Topics in this area include: i) implementing new (quasi) second-order optimization methods, ii) redesigning optimization methods to reduce communication, and iii) implementing new matrix and tensor factorizations to compress and speedup training.
-### Deep Learning for Computational Science